-- All NET events will take place at the Kellogg Global Hub (KGH) at Northwestern University's Evanston campus. - o KGH Address: 2211 Campus Dr, Evanston, IL 60208. - Teams are responsible for arriving at KGH on their own. - Parking is available at multiple locations on Northwestern's campus.
-More information here.
+- All NET events will take place at the Kellogg Global Hub (KGH) and Annenberg Hall at Northwestern University's Evanston campus. - o KGH Address: 2211 Campus Dr, Evanston, IL 60208. - o Annenberg Address: 2120 Campus Dr, Evanston, IL 60208 - Annenberg Room Map - Teams are responsible for arriving at KGH/Annenberg on their own. - Parking is available at multiple locations on Northwestern's campus.
+More information is here.